Bone Metastasis

 Can bone metastasis be treated?

-What are the goals of treatment for bone metastasis?
+What is the goal of treatment for bone metastasis?

 Can bone metastasis be prevented?